kyleseven/LibraryDB-Project/README.md

     - `docker-compose up --build`

 3. Open the UI by visiting `localhost:3000` in a browser.
+    - Log in using any of the following usernames.
+The password is `password` for all of these accounts.
+        - librarian1
+        - student1
+        - student2
+    - You can also create more student accounts with the "Register Student" button.

 4. Stop all containers by doing either:
     - Ctrl+C in the same terminal you ran step 2.